Properties

 Properties are a structured counterpart to metadata.
 While

-is presented on /inscription as HTML, properties have protocol-defined
+is presented on /inscription as free-form HTML, properties have

-Indefinite-length types are not supported.
+Indefinite-length CBOR types are not supported in properties.
 All maps, arrays, byte strings, and text strings must be definite.

 The non-normative CDDL schema of the properties value is as follows: